 ProActive tries to inject physical activity into the lives of medical students, whether it’s training for a marathon, participating in a weekly kickball league, hitting the slopes on a weekend ski trip, or bowling –anything to get them away from their desks and moving around.
 ProActive’s activities are aimed at serious athletes, curious beginners, and everyone in between, but all have one thing in common: FUN!

 ProActive also serves as a guide, directing students to different athletic sources, such as running trails, Frisbee golf courses and even physical therapists.
+Some medical students also choose to form teams in the University's intramural league or the city's Pittsburgh Sports League.

 Student Executive Council (SEC)